 All classes of preferred stock are convertible into common stock at the option of the holder.
 As noted above, the conversion price of all outstanding preferred stock issuances is subject to weighted average anti-dilution protection.
-At March 31, 2007 (unaudited) and December 31, 2006, Series A, Series B and Series C shares are convertible into 4,482,746, 39,002,196 and 51,957,735 shares of common stock based on the terms of the agreement, respectively.
+At September 30, 2007 (unaudited) and December 31, 2006, Series A, Series B and Series C shares are convertible into 492,602, 4,285,946 and 5,709,630 shares of common stock based on the terms of the agreement, respectively.

-All classes of preferred stock are mandatorily convertible upon a qualified initial public offering whereby the public offering price is not less than \$2.64 per share (as adjusted for any stock splits, stock dividends, combinations, subdivisions, recapitalizations or the like) and results in gross proceeds to the Company of at least

-\$30 million in the aggregate after deducting underwriting commissions and discounts, as defined in the certificate of incorporation.
+All classes of preferred stock are mandatorily convertible upon (a) a qualified initial public offering whereby the public offering price is not less than \$24.02 per share (as adjusted for any stock splits, stock dividends, combinations, subdivisions, recapitalizations or the like) and results in gross proceeds to the Company of at least \$30 million in the aggregate after deducting underwriting commissions and discounts or (b) the date specified by written consent or agreement of the holders of at least 63% of the then outstanding shares of Series B and Series C preferred stock voting together as a single class on an as-converted basis, as defined in the certificate of incorporation.
+See Note 18 for subsequent amendment to the conversion rights.